barackd222/barackd222.github.io/index.md

 </center>

-## Target Audience / Usage
+## Who is this for?

-The Castle will support a diverse range of users and activities, such as,
+The MedRec Platform Playpen supports a diverse range of users and activities, such as,

--	Sales and Pre-Sales (functional demonstrations of Oracle Cloud Services)
+-	Business Managers walking through functional demonstrations of a Digital Platform
--	Pre-Sales (technical demonstrations and POC's of Oracle Cloud Services)
+-	Platform Architects walking through technical aspects of a Digital Platform
--	Pre-Sales Speed To Value Workshops:
+- 	Growing set of Speed To Value Workshops:
 <br>
 o	CloudInAction
 <br>